spiderthatcodes/class-lecture/README.md

 # In Class Lecture
 This is a coding project we completed during a series of class lectures.
 Below are the goals of the project.

+- Note: The styling for this project was entirely performed by Corina Ek.

 ## Week One

 - React app with two pages